google/autocxx/README.md

 `cc` for this.

 You'll also want to ensure that the code generation (both Rust and C++ code) happens whenever any included header file changes.
-This is _not_ yet handled automatically even by our `build.rs` integration, but is coming soon.
+This is now handled automatically by our `build.rs` integration, but is not yet done for the standalone `autocxx-gen` tool.

 # Directory structure